theSohamTUmbare/ALL-Notes-App/README.md

-# All Notes Intelligence
+# ALL Notes App

-All Notes Intelligence is a full-stack, multi-agent workspace that ingests raw material (text, PDFs, images), distills high-fidelity notes, and rewrites them in a preferred voice while keeping every insight discoverable through semantic search and chat.
+ALL Notes App is a full-stack, multi-agent workspace that ingests raw material (text, PDFs, images), distills high-fidelity notes, and rewrites them in a preferred voice while keeping every insight discoverable through semantic search and chat.

 ## Highlights